 Our Picks for Best Multimeters for Automotive Repair

-Etekcity MSR-C600 Digital Clamp Meter Multimeters, Auto-Ranging Multimeter AC/DC voltmeter with Voltage, AC Current, Amp, Volt, Ohm, Diode and Resistance Test Tester
+Etekcity Digital Clamp Meter Multimeter AC Current and AC/DC Voltage Tester with Amp, Volt, Ohm, Continuity, Diode and Resistance Test, Auto-Ranging, Red, MSR-C600

 The Etekcity MSR-C600 is a good meter for those on a budget.

-Most DIY jobs dont require a expensive meter and a low cost unit will do most things required.
+Most DIY jobs don’t require an expensive meter, and a low-cost unit will do most things required.

-The amp clamp on the Etekcity MSR-C600 is a nice feature which let you see what amps are being pulled by simply placing the clamps around a wire with AC voltage.
+The amp clamp on the Etekcity MSR-C600 is a nice feature that lets you see what amps are being pulled by simply placing the clamps around a wire with AC voltage.

 Fluke 115 Compact True-RMS Digital Multimeter

-For this who want a quality top end meter than this is a good one to get.
+For those who want a quality top-end meter, then this is a good one to get.

-Most any meter can be used in automotive repair as long as it takes accurate measurements and is well-built.
+Almost any meter can be used in automotive repair as long as it takes accurate measurements and is well-built.

-Getting a cheap unit is always a option just remember their not built for lots of use and the buttons will start to go bad when used a lot.
+Getting a low-cost unit is always an option; just remember they are not built for lots of use, and the buttons will start to go bad when used a lot.

-Low cost units are good for the occasional use, while a better mid to high range units best if it is to be used a lot.
+Low-cost units are good for the occasional use, while better mid to high-range units are best if it is to be used a lot.